The Dynamics and Geometry of Semi-Hyperbolic Rational Semigroups: Introduction

 is real--analytic. \end{thm}

 Being a non--exceptional semigroup is a mild requirement meaning that either one of the conditions \eqref{p1jsm14 item a}--\eqref{p1jsm14 item g} from Proposition~\ref{p1jsm14} holds.
 It is for example satisfied if $J(\^f)$ contains some non--exceptional critical points, see Proposition~\ref{p1jsm22}, in fact if and only if each element of $G$ is a critically finite map with parabolic orbifold; see Theorem~\ref{t2esg2}.
-As a preparatory result to the above theorem, which is however also interesting on its own, we prove in this section the following result. \begin{thm}[Theorem~\ref{t1jsm3}] If $G$ is a \CF\ balanced \TNR semigroup satisfying the Nice Open Set Condition and $t\in\De_G^*$, then
+As a preparatory result to the above theorem, which is however also interesting on its own, we prove in this section the following result.